boa-dev/boa-dev.github.io/blog/2024-10-01-local-variables.md

 }
 ```

-While this data structure still works based on self referential hashmaps, we only need it before running code.
+While this data structure still works based on self-referential hashmaps, we only need it before running code.
 Instead of doing a lookup on every variable access at runtime, we just have to do it once.

 ## Local Variables